jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

   - Distrobox
 draft: false
 ---
-Experienced developers have some intuition how a hardware description maps to circuits, guiding them how code changes will affect circuit area.
+Experienced developers have some intuition how a hardware description maps to circuits, enabling them to optimize code for circuit area or speed instinctively.
-But as most of the time, checking is better than (educated) guessing.
+But like most of the time, checking is better than (educated) guessing.
 <!--more-->

-When working on the D standard library, I learned that the D community had quite high standards on code quality.
+When contributing to the D [standard library](https://dlang.org/phobos/), I learned that the [D community](https://dlang.org) has quite high standards on code quality.
-This includes complete test coverage, extensive documentation reviews and also runtime performance.
+This includes complete test coverage, extensive code and documentation reviews and runtime performance.
 However, when it comes to performance, the guiding principle was to write idiomatic code first and avoid premature optimization.
-If you need to write ugly code as optimization, don't just assume that the code will perform better, but prove it, using benchmarks.
+If you write unidiomatic code as optimization, don't just assume that it will perform better, but prove it using benchmarks.
 The idea behind that was the compilers are often much better at optimizing than we might first think.

 Similar considerations apply for hardware development:
-Most gains are usually made through architectural choices anyway.
+Larger gains are usually made through architectural choices anyway.
-But either way, if we want to optimize, we better have a way to measure the results.
+But whether it is architectural changes or micro-optimizations, we better have a way to measure the results.
-Completely running the design through a RTL2GDS flow or implementing a bitstream is often too slow for rapid application development approaches.
+Completely running the design through a RTL2GDS flow or implementing a bitstream is a possible solution, but it is often too slow for rapid application development approaches.
-But for a quick estimate, synthesis results with technology mapping are sufficient and those can be obtained in only a few seconds using `yosys`.
+For a simple, quick estimate, synthesis results with technology mapping are sufficient.
+Those can be obtained in only a few seconds using `yosys`.

 ## Basic Setup